 A stage is a group of tasks that Spark can run together to perform the same operation across multiple machines.
 While Spark tries to include as much work as possible in one stage, it creates a new stage whenever there’s a shuffle operation.

-For example: Sorting a DataFrame, or grouping data that was loaded from a file by key (which requires sending records with the same key to the same node).
+Sorting a DataFrame, or grouping data that was loaded from a file by key (which requires sending records with the same key to the same node).

 This type of repartitioning requires coordinating across executors to move data around.
 Spark starts a new stage after each shuffle, and keeps track of what order the stages must run in to compute the final result